 Theme 1: Internet Connectivity Issues "Both gmeet and lms was easy but in our case i always experience late submission because sometimes our internet connection was not really stable."
 "Improve your internet access and give same have time to your students" "As long as the important thing is that the internet is stable so that there is no problem."
 "But it consumes more data."
 "And hopefully the internet free wifi connection will not have a problem to keep my google classroom or our Google meet is not having a problem by discussing the lessons."
 Theme 2: Preferences "For me, I am much more in favor using Google classroom as a tool especially in submitting the for Google Classroom requirements or activities rather than Gmail."
 "Google Classroom is very useful to those students like me."
-"Google Classroom is extremely neipiul in online classes." access."
+"Google Classroom is extremely helpful in online classes."
+"We should use the Google classroom rather than the LMS, because Google classroom is easy to access."
 "These two applications was a big effect to my skills because it help me to gain knowledge."
-Theme 3: Suggestions "Create games for the students to enjoy while at the same time allowing them to learn new for Improvements information and the recommendation above future activities could become better."
+Theme 3: Suggestions for Improvements "Create games for the students to enjoy while at the same time allowing them to learn new information and the recommendation above future activities could become better."
 "The future teacher need face to face study to have a good teacher in future."
-"Contact center staff will inevitably encounter queries and issues from clients that they are individual's function in advance of this possibility so that everyone is aware of who to contact if a customer question falls outside of their purview."
+"Contact center staff will inevitably encounter queries and issues from clients that they are unable to resolve on their own.
+Create and communicate an escalation strategy for each individual's function in advance of this possibility so that everyone is aware of who to contact if a customer question falls outside of their purview."
 "In my point of view, the best thing we can do is search, search and search.
 Perhaps, there's another strategies and systems we be more use applicable and easiest to access and responsive anytime in a way not will hassle and less complicated."
-"And for my suggestion, I hope my phone is in good condition to connect my phone to Google Theme 4.
-Mixed "Google Classroom is very useful to those students like me.
+"And for my suggestion, I hope my phone is in good condition to connect my phone to Google classroom."
+Theme 4: Mixed "Google Classroom is very useful to those students like me.
 My comments is could improve Reviews more."
 "Google Classroom is extremely helpful in online classes.
 However, we are open to using other learning platforms that will provide us with better service."
 "For me google class room is not easy to use."
 Theme 5: Time "Give more time to the activities."
 Management "Make sure to use the current technologyand the recommendation above future activities could become better."